BrittneyOleniacz/Education_Budget_Breakdown/README.md

 ### Bottom Performing Schools (By % Overall Passing)
-* Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
+* A table that highlights the bottom 5 performing schools based on % Overall Passing.
 Include all of the same metrics as above.

 ![buttom_performing_schools](Images/buttom_performing_schools.png)

 ### Math Scores by Grade\*\*
-* Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* A table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ![math_scores](Images/math_scores.png)

 ### Reading Scores by Grade
-* Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ![reading_scores](Images/reading_scores.png)

 ### Scores by School Spending
-* Create a table that breaks down school performances based on average Spending Ranges (Per Student).
+* Divide school performances based on average Spending Ranges (Per Student).
 Use 4 reasonable bins to group school spending.
 Include in the table each of the following:
   * Average Math Score
   * Average Reading Score
   * % Passing Math (The percentage of students that passed math.)